Neural Honeytrace: Plug&Play Watermarking Framework against Model Extraction Attacks: Introduction

 \section{Introduction}

-With the growing scale of training dataset and model parameter, the development of high-performance deep learning models has become increasingly expensive.
-As a result, instead of releasing their models publicly, model owners usually build up Machine Learning as a Service (MLaaS) platforms for paid intelligent services, where users interact with black-box models via a query interface.

-However, malicious users can still extract valuable information by executing carefully-designed queries to the service interface, enabling them to locally reconstruct the functionality of the victim model with minimal overhead~\cite{Tramer16stealing,Batina18CSI,Silva18Copycat,Orekondy19Knockoff,Juuti19PRADA,Truong21DataFree}, namely \textit{model extraction attacks} (MEAs).
-In recent years, model extraction attacks have been extensively studied across various information channels~\cite{Tramer16stealing,Batina18CSI}, leveraging different data sources~\cite{Silva18Copycat,Truong21DataFree}, and employing diverse learning strategies~\cite{Jagielski20Fidelity,Chandrasekaran20Connections}.
+Malicious users can locally reconstruct the functionality of the victim model by executing carefully-designed queries to the Machine Learning as a Service (MLaaS) interface, namely \textit{model extraction attacks} (MEAs)~\cite{Tramer16stealing,Orekondy19Knockoff,Juuti19PRADA,Truong21DataFree}.
+In recent years, model extraction attacks have been extensively studied across various information channels~\cite{Tramer16stealing}, leveraging different data sources~\cite{Truong21DataFree}, and employing diverse learning strategies~\cite{Jagielski20Fidelity,Chandrasekaran20Connections}.
 Recent research has also investigated adaptive attacks targeting potential defenses~\cite{Lukas22Smoothing,Chen23DDAE,Tang24ModelGuard}.
-These mechanisms use effective strategies to remove misleading perturbations or watermarks embedded in the output predictions, causing severe challenges to the copyright protection of MLaaS applications.

 To mitigate the risk of model extraction attacks, a variety of defense mechanisms have been proposed, including model extraction detection~\cite{Juuti19PRADA,Kesarwani18Warning}, prediction perturbation~\cite{Kariyappa20Misinformation,Lee19Perturbations,Mazeika22Redirection,Tang24ModelGuard}, and model watermarking~\cite{Jia21EWE,Szyller21DAWN,Lin20Composite,Cong22SSLGuard,Lv24MEA-Defender}.
 Compared to the other two passive defenses, model watermarking aims to implant triggerable watermarks into the stolen model, allowing the model owner to assert ownership by activating the watermarks during inference.
 Recently, backdoor-like watermarks~\cite{Lin20Composite,Jia21EWE,Lv24MEA-Defender} have showed great potential for watermark embedding and capability retention.
-Fig.~\ref{fig:0} provides an overview of the workflow of MEAs and triggerable watermarking methods, where the watermark is embedded in the output predictions and then transmitted to the stolen model.